jeremytammik/heizkosten/README.md

 ## License

-This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+(C) Copyright 2020 Jeremy Tammik.
+All rights reserved.

 Please see the [LICENSE](LICENSE) file for full details.

-Copyright 2020 by Jeremy Tammik.